NicholasBHubbard/Yabsm/README.md

     timeframe categories.
   + Cycle out old snapshots on a per-timeframe basis.
   + Remote and local incremental backups.
-  + Query snapshots and backups to quickly jump back to a previous machine state.
+  + Query snapshots and backups to quickly jump back to a previous state.

 # Dependencies
 * Dependencies